pete0emerson/hello_world/README.md

 # Server Configuration

-Run the included [server_configuration.sh](https://github.com/pete0emerson/hello_world/blob/master/server_configuration.sh) script
+Run the included [server_configuration.sh](https://github.com/pete0emerson/hello_world/blob/master/server_configuration.sh) script.
+This will take a bare server, bring it up to date with the latest Ubuntu packages, and then install the necessary software listed above.